Zeeshan732/FYP-Frontend/neuro-kinetic-frontend/COMPLETE_IMPLEMENTATION_SUMMARY.md

 ## 📊 **Available Features**

 ### **For Users:**
-- ✅ Take Parkinson's test with voice recording
+- ✅ Take NeuroSync test with voice recording
 - ✅ View own test history
 - ✅ See test results with accuracy
 - ✅ Filter and sort own records